Cost of living in Namibia: Banking in Namibia

 Namibian banks offer wide variety of products like savings accounts, cheque accounts, transmission accounts, investment accounts, credit cards accounts and many types of loan accounts (vehicle Loans, mortgage/housing loans, personal loans etc.) to meet its customer requirements.
 The money in savings & investment accounts earns interest, while no interest is paid for cheque and transmission accounts.
-The credit balance in credit card account also earn interests.
+The credit balance in credit card accounts also earn interest.
 Most of the accounts are subjected to monthly account fees and credit card accounts are subjected to annual fees.
 There are no reward / loyalty programs for using credit cards in Namibia.

 The interest earned in any bank account is subjected to a flat 10% retention as income tax.
 All debit transactions, including debit card transactions, credit card transactions, at the bank's teller counter transactions & online banking transactions are also subjected to a government duty of 0.2N$ per transaction.

 The bank's charges are applicable for cash handling transactions such as cash deposits and cash withdrawal at bank's teller counter (for certain savings account, the cash deposits up to only 1000 N$/Months are exempted from this fee).
 Bank's charges are also applicable for each transaction carried out by internet banking or by debit cards, which are significantly lower than "at the counter transactions".

 Taking a cash or personal loan from a financial institution in Namibia is particularly very expensive because the loan repayment includes several fees such as stamp duties, Namfisa charges, credit life insurance, administration fees, finance charges and Value Added Tax (VAT)".
 The banking business in Namibia is one of the most profitable business and banks are making hundreds of millions out of a tiny 2.1 million Namibian population.

-The cross border money transfer facilities are limited to major bank in towns.
+The cross-border money transfer facilities are limited to major bank in towns.
 The money transfer to countries outside of common monetary area is particularly very expensive because of high banks commission and one of the poorest currency buying & selling rates.
 The bank's commission is applicable to both inward and outward remittance.
 Cross border foreign currency bank cheque and bank draft have been abolished.
 SWIFT is the preferred method for cross border remittance by banks.
 Further, in an effort to curb money laundering and to protect the country's foreign exchange reserves, exchange control regulation is applied to all outward remittances.
 An expatriate employee in Namibia is only allowed send a certain percentage of their net earning back to their home country.
-In terms of exchange control regulations, every person who contravenes or fails to comply with any provision of these regulations shall be guilty of an offence and liable upon conviction to a fine not exceeding N$ 250000 or to imprisonment for a period not exceeding five years (5) or both.
+In terms of exchange control regulations, every person who contravenes or fails to comply with any provision of these regulations shall be guilty of an offence and liable upon conviction to a fine not exceeding N$250000 or to imprisonment for a period not exceeding five years (5) or both.